 You are required to always touch in and touch out on every journey as per the conditions of use.
 If you do not touch in and out you may be liable to a penalty fare - for repeated misuse, we reserve the right to disable your key.

-Please use a different gate/validator – if this isn't possible, then a ticket will need to be purchased.
-If the tap in fails to be recognised, you will have 4 days in which to advise customer services and if necessary, they will arrange a refund to your keyGo balance.
+If the touch in fails to be recognised, you will have four days grace in which to advise customer services and they will complete your journey.

-There is a four-day grace period in which you can complete your journey (i.e. tap out on a gate or validator).
 You can do this by calling our customer service team on 03451 27 29 20.
-There is no grace period for journeys that have not been started (tapped in on the gate or validator) and should your key be inspected you will be liable for a maximum charge of £25.
+There is no grace period for journeys that have not been started and should your key be inspected you will be liable for a Penalty Fare.

-A continuous payment authority is a type of automatic payment that you can set up using your debit or credit card.
-The authority is linked to the bank account or credit card account that your card is linked to.
+A continuous payment authority is a type of automatic payment that you can set up using your debit or credit card for your nominated account.

 You need to accept the terms and conditions to use keyGo and authorise continuous payment authority against your registered bankcard.
 This means that you agree for Southern Railway to deduct £20 once your keyGo account goes below £5, therefore there is no need to buy tickets or “top up” at ticket machines.